rodrigorribeiro/Language-Python/README.md

 # Language-Python

-This folder contains codes in [PYTHON] - My personal projects and some tools created to solve any kind of problem or help me to learning something more.
+This folder contains codes in [PYTHON] - My personal projects and some tools created to solve any kind of problem or help me to learning more about something.